If you decide to go hiking, we recommend the Innsbruck Alpine Pasture Trail, taking you to several mountain huts

-Altitude: 830 m asl
+Altitude: 830 m a.s.l.

-The municipality of Mutters includes several hamlets and farms and is located about 6 km from Innsbruck, at the foot of the Nockspitze mountain.
-Probably this area was already settled about 3,000 years ago, while it was mentioned for the first time as “Muttres” in 1100 AD.
-The name of the village derives from the Rhaeto-Romance term "Mutt", which means "hill", referring to the location of Mutters on a part of the low mountain terrace.
-In the freedom fights of Tyrol the village was heavily affected, and in the battles at the Bergisel in May and August 1809 the freedom fighter Andreas Hofer had its headquarters at the "Schupfenwirt" in Mutters.
+Beside Natters, also Mutters is located at the entrance of the beautiful Stubaital valley.
+The area at the foot of Mt.
+Nockspitze was already settled about 3,000 years ago, while "Muttres" was mentioned for the first time in 1100 AD.
+The name derives from the Rhaeto-Romance term "Mutt", which means "hill", referring to the location of Mutters on a low mountain terrace.
+In the freedom fights of Tyrol, the village was heavily affected, and in the battles at the Bergisel in May and August 1809 the freedom fighter Andreas Hofer had its headquarters at the "Schupfenwirt" in Mutters.